ryfank/HtmlProjects/README.md

 creating a bunch of html websites you can open, they are fun and interactive.
 Just some fun projects for myself and User interaction.
+Aesthetic practice file is just for practicing backgrounds using html.

 *tomogotchi.html*